Defendant in murder case freed on $1M bail

 Murder case defendant Nicholas Wayne Moore is out of jail.

-He posted $1 million bail for the murder case, and an additional $100,000 bond in a separate attempted murder case, on Wednesday, court documents state.
+He posted $1 million bail for the murder case, and an additional $100,000 in a separate attempted murder case, court documents state.

 He will be under electronic monitoring and must not leave a residence on Aguilar Street in Yona without informing authorities, according to the conditions of his release.